plank/laravel-mediable/docs/source/media.rst

 Media Paths & URLs
 ---------------------

 ``Media`` records keep track of the location of their file and are able to generate a number of paths and URLs relative to the file.
-Consider the following example, given a ``Media`` instance with the following attributes,
+Consider the following example, given a ``Media`` instance with the following attributes:

 ::